Grey & Ageing Hair

 By the age of 30 most people have a few ‘grey hairs’, and by 50 at least half of your hair will have turned grey.
 The cells that produce hair colour are formed at the bottom of the hair follicle, and the exact mechanism that causes the pigments to change is still not fully understood.

 However, genetics play a huge factor in terms of when you will turn grey – if either of your parents turned grey early, it’s probable that you will too.
 Nutritional and hormonal factors can also affect hair colour, as can illness and stress.
-One of the reasons for this is because stress, illness and an improper diet can deplete your body of vitamin B, and various studies have shown that a lack of vitamin B can turn hair white prematurely.
+One of the reasons for this is because stress, illness and an improper diet can deplete your body of Vitamin B, and various studies have shown that a lack of vitamin B can turn hair white prematurely.

-Other studies show that certain B vitamins, when taken in large doses, start to reverse the graying process within 3 months and that the hair goes back to being white when the vitamins are stopped.
+Other studies show that certain B vitamins, when taken in large doses, start to reverse the greying process within 3 months and that the hair goes back to being white when the vitamins are stopped.

 Grey Hair Texture